 The Sequence Logo is a visualization of the nucleotide or amino acid at a given position, based on a formula for the Shannon uncertainty measure given by Schneider and Stephens (1990).
-The height ranges from 0-2 for nucleotides and 0-4.3 for proteins, and is proportional to the amount of information available for each character.
-Hover over the logo to reveal a tooltip with the information content of each letter at the position.
+The height ranges from 0-2 for nucleotides and 0-4.3 for proteins, and the height of each letter code is proportional to its frequency.
+The most common letter code is at the top of each position.
+The accuracy of this calculation is proportional to the number of sequences in the alignment, and the track may not be displayed if there are too few sequences.